-By Christian LOCKA
+By Christian Locka

-As rosewood is getting rarer in Nigerian forests, traffickers wanting to continue to satisfy demands by Chinese, have been harvesting this rare species of timber in neighbouring Cameroon by bribing forest guards and eventually Nigerian authorities to change the origin of the fraudulent timber before exporting it.
+As rosewood is getting rarer in Nigerian forests, traffickers wanting to continue to satisfy demands by the Chinese, have been harvesting this rare species of timber in neighbouring Cameroon by bribing forest guards and eventually Nigerian authorities to change the origin of the fraudulent timber before exporting it.

 Abdou Yadji wants to say goodbye to misery.
-However, the 40-year-old woodcutter, ties his sweat-soaked t-shirt around his waist.
+However, the 40-year-old woodcutter ties his sweat-soaked t-shirt around his waist.
 With plastic shoes on his feet, he hacks at the trunk of the tree lying on the ground.

 Abdou is under pressure.
 He has to cut out logs of wood of the same size before leaving the forest of Bamanga, a village in north Cameroon situated at the border with Nigeria.

-Three days earlier, he had presented himself to Abdou as a Moslem businessman who usually buys Nigerian wrappers to stock his shop in the capital of North region.
+Three days earlier, he had presented himself to Abdou as a Moslem businessman who usually buys Nigerian wrappers to stock his shop in the capital of the North region.
 Then with a calm accent, he had admired the work of the timber harvester and made a suggestion to him.

 He said he was in contact with a Nigerian businessman who wants to buy large quantities of Kosso wood and who pays 5,000 naira ($12) per a two-meters long piece,” Abdou said.